OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### Unknown1d

-Purpose unknown.
+Auto revert Sora when the room is entered if the argument is 4 and disables drive if the argument is 5.
 Used 196 times.

 #### BattleLevel